-- borrowing through Euroclear or Clearstream for one day, until the purchase side of the day trade is reflected in their Euroclear or Clearstream accounts, in accordance with the clearing system's customary procedures, - borrowing the interests in the United States from a DTC accountholder no later than one day prior to settlement, which would give the interests sufficient time to be reflected in their Euroclear or Clearstream account in order to settle the sale side of the trade, or - staggering the value date for the buy and sell sides of the trade so that the value date for the purchase from the DTC accountholder is at least one day prior to the value date for the sale to the Euroclear or Clearstream participant.
+- borrowing through Clearstream, Luxembourg or Euroclear for one day, until the purchase side of the day trade is reflected in their Clearstream, Luxembourg or Euroclear accounts, in accordance with the clearing system's customary procedures - borrowing the interests in the United States from a DTC accountholder no later than one day prior to settlement, which would give the interests sufficient time to be reflected in their Clearstream, Luxembourg or Euroclear account in order to settle the sale side of the trade, or

+• staggering the value date for the buy and sell sides of the trade so that the value date for the purchase from the DTC accountholder is at least one day prior to the value date for the sale to the Clearstream, Luxembourg participant or Euroclear participant.

-Trading Between a Euroclear or Clearstream Seller and DTC Purchaser
+Trading Between Euroclear or Clearstream, Luxembourg Seller and DTC Purchaser

-Due to time zone differences in their favor, Euroclear and Clearstream participants can use their usual procedures to transfer securities through their depositaries to a DTC participant.
-The seller must first send instructions to Euroclear or Clearstream through a participant at least one business day prior to the closing date.
-Euroclear or Clearstream will then instruct its depositary to credit the securities to the DTC participant's account and receive payment.
-The payment will be credited in the account of the Euroclear or Clearstream participant on the following day, but the receipt of the cash proceeds will be back-valued to the value date (which will be the preceding day if settlement occurs in New York).
-If settlement is not completed on the intended value date (i.e., the trade fails), the receipt of the cash proceeds will instead be valued at the actual closing date.
+Due to time zone differences in their favor, Clearstream, Luxembourg and Euroclear participants may employ their customary procedures for transactions in which interests in the Bonds are to be transferred by the respective clearing system, through its respective depositary, to a DTC accountholder.
+The seller must first send instructions to Euroclear or Clearstream, Luxembourg through a participant, at least one business day prior to settlement.
+Clearstream, Luxembourg or Euroclear will instruct its respective depositary to credit the interest in the Bonds to the DTC accountholder's account against payment.
+Payment will include interest accrued on the beneficial interest in the bonds from and including the last interest payment date to and excluding the settlement date.
+The payment will then be reflected in the account of the Clearstream, Luxembourg participant or Euroclear participant the following day.
+Receipt of the cash proceeds in the Clearstream, Luxembourg or Euroclear participant's account will be back-valued to the value date, which will be the preceding day, when settlement occurs in New York.
+If the Clearstream, Luxembourg or Euroclear participant has a line of credit in its clearing system and elects to draw on such line of credit in anticipation of receipt of the sale proceeds in its account, the backvaluation may substantially reduce or offset any overdraft charges incurred over that one-day period.
+If settlement is not completed on the intended value date, that is, if the trade fails, receipt of the cash proceeds in the Clearstream, Luxembourg or Euroclear participant's account would instead be valued as of the actual settlement date.